lordzuko/intent-classification/README.md

 # Data Preparation and Model Training
 - The process for model training and evaluation is described in notebook: `notebooks/multi_lingual_multilabel_intent_clf.ipynb`
 - The process for model evalation during production scenario is described in notebook: `notebooks/Production_Evaluation.ipynb`
   - For running the `Production_Evaluation.ipynb` notebook, you can use the pre-computed predictions on train, test and valid split [here](https://drive.google.com/drive/folders/149twUWTkoHoBnv6-_Mbj0eqhtGPsuztq?usp=share_link)
+  - The link to the collab notebook for `Production_Evaluation.ipynb` is [here](https://colab.research.google.com/drive/1AuuW0dw6oVPhBHGJlJ6mWCcjd0wsczKE?usp=sharing).
+This shows certain plots which are not shown in the committed notebook.
 # Evaluation